PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 even if there are warnings.

-If you have `make <https://www.gnu.org/software/make/>`_ installed, then the documentation may be build by entering the ``docs/`` directory and running
+If you have `make <https://www.gnu.org/software/make/>`_ installed, then you can build the documentation by entering the ``docs/`` directory and running

 .. code-block:: bash